Turtel216/snippetbox/README.md

 - **Clean Architecture**: Implements the layered design principles from *Let's Go!*
 - **HTML Templates**: Dynamically render web pages using Go's `html/template` package.
 - **Secure**: Includes best practices for input validation and protection against common vulnerabilities like XSS.
-- **PostgreSQL Integration**: Uses PostgreSQL as the database to store snippet information.
+- **MySQL Integration**: Uses MySQL as the database to store snippet information.

 ## 📚 What I Learned